- 16 February 2015

 A new study from the Brookings Institution argues that American prosperity is being driven by advanced industries.
 It raises the question as to whether de-industrialisation can be reversed.

 It's a refrain that has been heard frequently in the US and the UK after the financial crisis: there's a desire to rebalance the economy away from banking and towards making things once again.
+Made in America, Made in Britain, Designed in Britain are among the phrases heard from governments and businesses after the worst recession in a century.

 De-industrialisation is when industry counts for less than services in the economy.
 When countries grow, they tend to industrialise, so they move out of agriculture and into manufacturing, which has higher productivity and wages.